Where to go snorkeling in Phuket

 Merlin Snorkel

 It offers a rich underwater world: numerous reefs, white sand with shells and corals, and clear turquoise water.
 Masks and fins for snorkeling can be rented here.
-But don’t forget to check the tide schedule before visiting—it’s best to arrive during high tide.
+But don’t forget to check the tide schedule before visiting — where the best snorkeling is in Phuket depends on the time of day, and it’s better to come here during high tide.

 Nai Yang